OWASP/owasp-mastg/Document/0x04f-Testing-Network-Communication.md

 Xamarin is a mobile application development platform that is capable of producing [native Android](https://developer.xamarin.com/guides/android/getting_started/ "Getting Started with Android") and [iOS apps](https://developer.xamarin.com/guides/ios/ "Getting Started with iOS") by using Visual Studio and C# as programming language.

 When testing a Xamarin app and when you are trying to set the system proxy in the WiFi settings you won't be able to see any HTTP requests in your interception proxy, as the apps created by Xamarin do not use the local proxy settings of your phone.
-There are two ways to resolve this:
+There are three ways to resolve this:

 - Add a [default proxy to the app](https://developer.xamarin.com/api/type/System.Net.WebProxy/ "System.Net.WebProxy Class"), by adding the following code in the `OnCreate` or `Main` method and re-create the app: